 Sell donated gold and silver from Chorley charity shops, online and by post.

 Charity shops in Chorley sort a constant flow of donations, and somewhere in the bric-a-brac there is sometimes real gold or solid silver.
 GoldPaid handles it online: ask first on WhatsApp and send photos, then request a free prepaid Royal Mail Special Delivery label to post the item.
-A no-obligation written valuation follows, the charity is paid by Faster Payments into its registered bank account once it accepts, and anything declined is returned free and insured.
+A no-obligation written valuation follows, the charity is paid by Faster Payments into its registered bank account once it accepts, and anything declined is returned free and tracked.
 No shop visit is needed.

 How does a Chorley charity shop sell donated gold and silver?Photograph the item and send it to GoldPaid online on WhatsApp, asking any questions first.
 Request a free prepaid Royal Mail Special Delivery label, post the item, and get a no-obligation written valuation.
 If your shop accepts, the charity is paid by Faster Payments into its registered bank account.
-Declined items come back free and insured, with no shop visit at any stage.
+Declined items come back free and tracked, with no shop visit at any stage.

 Charity shops in Chorley